React Server Components: Rethinking the Boundaries Between Frontend and Backend

 3. Sharing Logic and Data

-Avoid using browser APIs or window references in server components.
-Similarly, avoid secrets or heavy computation in client components.
-Treat the boundary as a security and performance barrier.
+Bear in mind to avoid using browser APIs or window references in server components.
+Also, avoid secrets or heavy computation in client components.
+Use these boundaries as security and performance barrier.

 4. Deploying RSC in Next.js

-Deploying an RSC app is straightforward: platforms like Vercel automatically handle streaming and caching.
-Since server components produce static HTML, they can be cached at the CDN level.
-When combined with edge functions for dynamic bits, you get fast, personalised pages with minimal client JavaScript.
+Deploying an RSC app is straightforward.
+Platforms like Vercel automatically handle streaming and caching.
+Since server components produce static HTML, they could be cached at the CDN.
+When combined with edge functions for dynamic bits, you get fast and personalized pages with minimal client JavaScript.
 Monitor performance to ensure that server logic doesn’t become a bottleneck.

 5. Conclusion